“Heart is the best use of tutors I have ever seen.”Kaneka Turner – CMS Elementary Math Specialist for Title I schools

 An urgent need…

 Many students have learned to follow rules and procedures without a deep understanding of what they are doing and why.
-With the introduction of more rigorous standards in 2013, which emphasize critical thinking skills and reading, math proficiency rates plummeted, with 56% of economically disadvantaged students in Charlotte Mecklenburg Schools (CMS) scoring below grade level in 3rd – 8th grade math in 2016.
-Without a strong foundation in math, these students will struggle in Math I, a high school graduation requirement.
+With the introduction of more rigorous standards in 2013, which emphasize critical thinking skills and reading, math proficiency rates plummeted, with 56% of economically disadvantaged students in Charlotte Mecklenburg Schools (CMS) scoring below grade level in 3rd – 8th grade math in 2017.
+Without a strong foundation in math, these students will struggle in Algebra I, a high school graduation requirement.
 However, if given hands-on experiences that target conceptual gaps, these students can catch up to grade level and access higher levels of learning.

 …met with a powerful resource